 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the low tide was at 5:50 am and the high tide will be at 6:50 pm.
+In the high tide and low tide chart, we can see that the high tide will be at 10:55 am and the low tide will be at 9:35 pm.

-The lunar phase is a First Quarter Moon.
-Today we have 12 hours and 16 minutes of sun.
-The solar transit is at 12:35 pm and the length of time the moon will be visible will be 10 hours and 44 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we will have 11 hours and 19 minutes of sun.
+The solar transit will be at 12:28 pm and the length of time the moon will be visible will be 12 hours and 10 minutes.

-The tidal coefficient today is 33, a very low value, which means that there will not be a great difference between high tide and low tide.
-The currents will also be very small.
-At noon the tidal coefficient increases to 35 to end the day with a tidal coefficient of 38.
-The tide heights today are 1.1 m and 1.7 m.
+The tidal coefficient today is 88, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 90 to end the day with a tidal coefficient of 92.
+The tide heights today are 1.4 m and 0.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Milner Bay which is of 2.2 m and a minimum height of 0.2 m.

-The solunar fishing calendar in Milner Bay tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Milner Bay tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Milner Bay.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: